jacobtomlinson/website/_posts/2015-02-03-bullet-journaling-in-2015.md

 and title it with the name of the project.
 I then use this page for project specific task lists and planning.
-When I get to the end of a double spread I turn to the next available double spread, add the title, and continue, if the next double spread isn't immediately afterwards then I put a "goto in the bottom corner to allow to me to quickly turn to the next page in that project.
+When I get to the end of a double spread I turn to the next available double spread, add the title, and continue, if the next double spread isn't immediately afterwards then I put a "goto" in the bottom corner to allow to me to quickly turn to the next page in that project.

 Project pages are added to the index.
 If I attend a meeting relating to the project